 395 Selected Topics

-The topic for 2021-2022 is Climate Justice.
 This course focuses on some of the interconnections among the social, ecological, political and economic components of climate change, as framed by the concept of justice.
 Students are introduced to basic conceptions and practices of justice in the context of the latest findings on climate change from multiple institutional and disciplinary contexts.
-Using this lens, the course seeks to promote fluency in the structural dimensions of climate change and specifically, how inequality and climate change are fundamentallly linked and perpetuated through both the 'distractive and extractive' economic, political and social institutions of our time.
+Using this lens, the course seeks to promote fluency in the structural dimensions of climate change and specifically, how inequality and climate change are fundamentally linked and perpetuated through both the 'distractive and extractive' economic, political and social institutions of our time.
 Prerequisites: SOCI 101,102.
 Three credits.
+Not offered in 2022-2023.

 398 Selected Topics